 Completion of this 2-year Master program, following the 3-year Bachelor of Architectural Design program, meets the academic requirements for registration as an architect under the Architects Registration Board of Victoria and for membership of the Royal Australian Institute of Architects.
 Professional experience is required for registration.

 You must have successfully completed an Australian architecture-specific bachelor degree (or equivalent overseas qualification).

 You will be selected competitively based on your grades and folio.

-- If you have completed the Bachelor of Architectural Design from RMIT University with a GPA less than 2.5 out of 4.0 or another architecture specific Bachelor degree from a different institution, you will be required to submit an online selection task comprising:
+If you have completed the Bachelor of Architectural Design from RMIT University with a GPA less than 2.5 out of 4.0 or another architecture-specific Bachelor degree from a different institution, you will be required to submit an online selection task by 10 November comprising:

-- a personal statement outlining motivation for applying for the program (maximum one A4 sheet)
+- a personal statement outlining the motivation for applying for the program (maximum one A4 sheet).